Abortion ruling prompts variety of reactions from states | WTOP News

 WYOMING

-Political control: Wyoming has one of the most Republican Legislatures in the U.S. and a Republican governor who in March approved a trigger law banning nearly all abortion.
+Political control: Wyoming has one of the most Republican Legislatures in the U.S. and a Republican governor who in March approved a trigger law banning nearly all abortions.

-What’s happened since Dobbs: Wyoming’s new law will take effect July 27.
+What’s happened since Dobbs: A trigger ban on nearly all abortions took effect on July 27, only to have enforcement blocked by a court the same day.

-What’s in effect: Wyoming currently allows abortions until a fetus would survive outside its mother’s body, generally around 23 weeks.
+What’s in effect: With enforcement of the new law blocked, Wyoming allows abortions until a fetus would survive outside its mother’s body, around 23 weeks.
 The new law banning abortion only provides exceptions in cases of rape or incest or to protect the mother’s life or health, not including psychological conditions.

 Clinics offering abortions: No.

-What’s next: Four women and two nonprofits have challenged the ban, arguing it violates the state constitution.
+What’s next: Legal arguments will continue on the challenge to the more stringent ban brought by four women and two nonprofits who argue it violates the state constitution.
 The plaintiffs include organizers of a women’s health and abortion clinic that was damaged in a May 2022 arson attack.

 Associated Press reporters from across the U.S. contributed.